This topic area covers statistics and information relating to diabetes in Hull including local strategic need and service provision.

 Patients Receiving the Eight Care Processes

-For type 1 patients, there is generally a poorer performance in Hull relative to England against the measures for 2020/21.
+For type 1 patients, there is generally a poorer performance in Hull (03F) relative to England against the measures for 2021/22.
 These measures are likely to have been affected by the COVID-19 pandemic, although some of the performance levels were adjusted or retained so that practices’ income was not adversely affected (as the Quality and Outcomes Framework is a payment system for GPs).
-The percentage of patients who had the body mass index recorded and blood pressure measured was higher in Hull compared to England, but for all other indicators the percentage in Hull was lower, and in some cases substantially lower (cholesterol checks, serum creatinine test, urinary albumin test, and annual foot check).
-Furthermore, only 17.8% of patients with type 1 diabetes had had all eight care processes for diabetes which was the lowest across Humber, Coast and Vale, and statistically significantly lower than England (27.4%).

 Compared with benchmark